Cupmouse/exchangedataset-documentation/docs/data/bitflyer.md

-# Bitflyer
+# BitFlyer

 All public channels are recorded.

-The URL used to record the Bitflyer Public WebSocket API is:
+The URL used to record the BitFlyer Public WebSocket API is:

 ```url
 wss://ws.lightstream.bitflyer.com/json-rpc
 ```

-Bitflyer does not provide the way to subscribe to every pair in the market, instead, our system looks for available pairs using the REST API at the start of recording and send subscribe to those channels.
+BitFlyer does not provide the way to subscribe to every pair in the market, instead, our system looks for available pairs using the REST API at the start of recording and send subscribe to those channels.

 The URL used to fetch the list of pairs is: